Mary Poppins (book series): Mary Poppins and the House Next Door, published 1988

 The residents of Cherry Tree Lane are distressed to learn that their beloved Number Eighteen, an empty house for which each neighbour has created an imaginary, wished-for tenant, is about to be occupied by Mr. Banks' childhood governess, Miss Andrew, otherwise known as "the Holy Terror".
 Her dreaded arrival brings a pleasant surprise as well, for Luti, a boy from the South Seas, has accompanied her as both servant and student.
 Delighted by the prospect of a new friend, Jane and Michael are frustrated by the restrictions that the hypochondriacal Miss Andrew has placed on Luti, who grows more and more homesick for his family and tropical surroundings.
 When the call in his heart to return home becomes more than he can bear, it is Mary Poppins who makes the trip possible by means of a visit to the Man in the Moon.

 Adaptations

 Due to the series' popularity, there were several adaptations of the books to various media.

+Some notable adaptations include: Мэри Поппинс, до свидания (eng.
+Mary Poppins, Goodbye), a Russian musical-film adaptation of the books by producer Leonid Kvinikhidze.